 Human Friendly Command Mode

 By default, the serial interface is configured to be human friendly with the following settings.
-See the system variable documentation.

 Machine Friendly Command Mode

 To configure the serial interface for machine friendly operation, use the following settings.
-Detailed information about these settings is available in the system variable documentation.

 ZentriOS commands are formatted as shown below.